 |295 shots per battery charge||650 shots per battery charge|

 |112 x 68 x 45 mm, 390 g||122 x 93 x 70 mm, 453 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M6 and the Canon EOS Rebel SL2?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon M6 and the Canon SL2 is provided in the side-by-side display below.
+The physical size and weight of the Canon M6 and the Canon SL2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M6 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is considerably larger (49 percent) than the Canon M6.
 Moreover, the SL2 is markedly heavier (16 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the SL2 are weather-sealed.